-Pernod is a French anise-flavored liqueur that’s worth seeking out!
-Drink it with water as the French do, or use it in cocktails.
+How to drink Pernod?
+This refreshing French anise-flavored liqueur is worth seeking out—drink it with water as the French do, or use it in cocktails.

-Looking for a bottle Pernod, or simply wondering what it is?
-This anise-flavored liqueur is very popular in France, but it’s still relatively undiscovered in the US.
+Got a bottle Pernod to drink, or wondering what it is?
+This anise-flavored liqueur is very popular in France but still relatively undiscovered in the US.
 In fact, it’s loads less popular than it’s anise-flavored cousin liqueur, absinthe.
-What is Pernod, and what’s the difference versus absinthe?
-And what about Pastis?
-They’re all in the same family.
-Keep reading!

 What is Pernod?

-Pernod aka Pernod Anise is a French anise-flavored liqueur invented in 1920, after absinthe was banned in 1915.
-Making it without wormwood made it a legal liquor (absinthe was thought to be hallucinogenic at the time).
+Pernod (Pernod Anise) is a French anise-flavored liqueur invented in 1920, after absinthe was banned in 1915.
+Making it without wormwood made it a legal liquor, as absinthe was thought to be hallucinogenic at the time.

 Pernod is made with star anise, fennel, and other herbs and botanicals.
-The anise or black licorice flavor is very strong, though some say it’s not quite as potent as similar liqueurs like absinthe and pastis.
+The anise or black licorice flavor is very strong, though not quite as potent as similar liqueurs like absinthe and pastis.
 It’s manufactured and distributed by the company Pernod Ricard.

 What’s in a name?
 There are a few anise-flavored products that can be easily confused.
 Here’s a breakdown of similar liqueurs: